devential/devential.github.io/_posts/2014-8-29-USB-Linux.md

 and physically remove the stick after.
 This should now be bootable on a Mac.
 On reboot with the USB stick reinserted, hold down the option key before the startup chime and a boot selection menu appears, select the yellow USB icon to boot from it, and proceed with your installation.

+In my case, I continued to install Arch Linux on my MacBook Pro, [noted in the following post](/2014/8/31/Arch-Install).